turlando/airhead/backend/README.md

 ### Development with Emacs

-Navigate to a clojure file and start a figwheel REPL with `cider-jack-in` or (`C-c M-j`).
+Navigate to a clojure file and start a nREPL connection with `cider-jack-in` or (`C-c M-j`).

 ## Build